Class AbstractDelegate<C extends JComponent>

 Component.setMinimumSize(Dimension)for more information.- Parameters:

-height- The minimum height of the component.- Returns:
+height- The minimum height of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.